-Few small cities can match the history, culture, dining, shopping, and outdoor activities that Portsmouth, NH has in just a few square miles.
-More than 380 years of New England history can be seen here, from historic homes to Revolutionary War forts to early modern submarines.
+Few small cities can match the attractions, history, dining, culture, shopping, attractions, and outdoor recreation that Portsmouth, New Hampshire offers in just a few square miles.
+Nearly 400 years of New England history can be seen here, from historic homes to Revolutionary War forts to early modern submarines.
 Restaurants and small boutiques line the brick sidewalks of this seacoast town while locals and tourists alike sip coffee at the cafes.
-All of downtown Portsmouth is a 10-15 minute walk from the Inn.
-Get a real-time glimpse of Market Square, the Waterfront, and Memorial Bridge from these webcams.
+All of downtown Portsmouth is a 10-15 minute walk from Martin Hill Inn.
+Get a real-time glimpse of Market Square, the Waterfront, and the Memorial Bridge from these webcams.
+[Read More…]

 - Art 'Round Town features simultaneous art gallery openings the second Friday of each month from 5 to 8 pm.
 Visit www.artroundtown.org.